LordDemonos/Quarm.Guide/wiki/third-party-websites.md

 QuarmDinodna allows you to look up auction feed, use tracking, mouseover chat items, integrated DB links, and more.

 - [QuarmDinodna](https://quarm.dinodna.dev/)

+## Chardok Faction Calculator

+- [Chardok Faction Calculator](https://chardokfaction.github.io/) A useful tool for players working on their Chardok faction.
+It helps calculate how much faction you need to reach maximum standing with Chardok, and estimates the number of goblin skins and mineral salts required to achieve this goal.